hoavt-54/nli-images/datasets/README.md

 | Development set | 66071              | 33036                       | 33035                       |
 | Full            | 412947             | 206473                      | 206474                      |

 [1] Shekhar, Ravi, et al. "FOIL it!
-Find One mismatch between Image and Language caption." arXiv preprint arXiv:1705.01359 (2017).
+Find One mismatch between Image and Language caption."
+Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+Vol. 1.
+2017.

 [2] Lin, Tsung-Yi, et al. "Microsoft coco: Common objects in context."
 European conference on computer vision.
 Springer, Cham, 2014.